AyoKassim/CountryInfo/README.md

 In your terminal of choice, create a folder and cd into that folder

-Downnload zip file, and extracr files into the created folder
+Downnload zip file, and extract files into the created folder

 Using the terminal, cd into countryfrontend and run npm install to install dependencies